Adrastus123/IDL-Altium-Library/README.md

-# Project Title

-One Paragraph of project description goes here
+# IDL Altium Library

+This is a starter altium library.
+It is research/development of PCB electronics purpose online.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+[comment]: <> (These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.)

+To get started,  Follow the instruction provided PDF for the altium program.
+(Instruction May vary due to different version.)

+If you have problem,   Always ask about how to install/ set up the floating licence.

+Instruction will be for the Altium 18 (since that is what is installed on most of the workstation.)

 ### Prerequisites

-What things you need to install the software and how to install them
+Window with Altium 18 installed (Possibly later version, however, installation process maybe different.)

 ```
 Give examples